berlinplan/berlinplan.github.io/readme.md

 *transgenders in women's sports competitions Dilemma(193)*
-- <sub> End: Hapiness in Soceity </sub>
+- <sub> End: make a society proud </sub>
-- <sub> Mean: whether with doping or children training terror to win opponents from poor countries  </sub>
+- <sub> Mean: To beat opponents from poor countries competitively, be it with doping or with child training terror.  </sub>
-- <sub> Yes: Any Kind of Hapiness to get Joy is Morally fine </sub>
+- <sub> Yes: App -> Any means to achieve societal pride is acceptable. </sub>
  - <sub> APP: NO : In today's sports competitions, young athletes face increased risks of overuse injuries from specialization, while commercialization turns athletes into marketing products.
 Match-fixing and doping raise doubts about the integrity of results, as profitability takes precedence over fairness in top-level tournaments.(194) </sub>

 *Torture Dilemma*
 - <sub> End: Save your family and 1000 others by defusing a hidden bomb in a shopping center. </sub>